Health Care Management Specialist

 May not be a candidate

-• You may request an Attending Physician’s Statement be completed and may opt to contact the Committee to request additional and collaborative information.
+• Request an Attending Physician’s Statement be completed and/or contact the District Joint JEIS Committee to request additional and collaborative information, when appropriate.

 • Ensure that all sources of information are reviewed before determining that the issue is work-related versus medical.